 For more information about how epoxy resins cure, please see our blog post 'Understanding How and Why Epoxy Casting Resins Cure'.

-Commonly known as the Part B Stage, the epoxy mixture passes into an initial cure phase when it begins to gel off.
-The epoxy is no longer workable and will progress from a tacky, gel consistency to the firmness of hard rubber, which you will be dent with your thumbnail.
+To achieve greater depths Vista Cascade is suitable for layering.
+Throughout the curing process of your first layer the epoxy mixture passes into an initial cure phase when it begins to gel off.
+The epoxy is no longer workable and will progress from a tacky, gel consistency to the firmness of hard rubber, which you will dent with your thumbnail.

 |Alternative Names||Art Resin, Casting Resin, Epoxy Resin|